open-data/ckanext-canada/README.rst

 From a clean database you must run::

-   paster canada create-vocabularies -c <path to config file>
+   paster canada create-vocabularies
+   paster canada create-organizations

-Once to create the tag vocabularies this extension requires before loading any data.
+Once to create the tag vocabularies and organizations this extension requires before loading any data.

 Plugins
 -------